Strategic Network Abandonment: Results

 Figure~\ref{fig:support_schemes} displays the solution by illustrating how total welfare evolves under our minimal-support scheme (bottom-up approach, BU) as the outside option increases.
 As expected, higher outside options require larger total support $\|\mathbf{y}^*\|$, since more incentives are needed to keep all agents above the threshold.
 Nevertheless, by construction, the number of active agents in the system remains constant, and overall welfare continues to rise with additional support.
 This pattern stands in sharp contrast to conventional welfare-maximizing interventions (top-down approach, TD) \citep{Galeotti2020}.
 When the same total budget $\|\mathbf{y}^*\|$ is allocated to the high-centrality agents according to the TD approach, the resulting trickle-down effects fail to sustain the least advantaged agents.
 Some agents still fall below the participation threshold, causing exits that ultimately reduce total welfare.

-These two intervention strategies thus represent fundamentally different responses to network fragility.
 Which approach is more effective depends critically on the spectral structure of the underlying network (Figure~\ref{fig:support_schemes}, bottom).
+The spectral radius provides a natural diagnostic for choosing between a top-down, welfare-maximizing intervention and a bottom-up, vulnerability-based stabilization strategy.
 When the spectral radius $\beta \rho(A)$ is large, the equilibrium map $(I - \beta A)^{-1}$ amplifies shocks strongly and distributes them broadly across the network.
 In this regime, strategic complementarities are powerful: increases in the incentives of central agents propagate widely, indirectly raising the utilities of many others.
 As a result, allocating support according to the welfare-maximizing solution is highly efficient.
 In contrast, when the spectral radius is small, the network’s amplification capacity is limited and the indirect effects of central agents are weak.
 Spillovers dissipate quickly, and increases in the incentives of well-connected agents fail to lift low-utility agents above the outside option.
 In this regime, a welfare-maximizing strategy can be ineffective or even counterproductive: it directs resources toward agents who already benefit from strong positions in the network, while those at the margin remain vulnerable to exit.
 Stabilizing the network instead requires targeted support to these vulnerable agents.

-Taken together, these insights suggest a simple principle for sustaining strategic networks.
-When $\beta \rho(A)$ is large, supporting central agents is an efficient and self-reinforcing mechanism for maintaining activity.
-When $\beta \rho(A)$ is small, ensuring the viability of the least advantaged agents becomes essential.
-Thus, the spectral radius provides a natural diagnostic for choosing between a top-down, welfare-maximizing intervention and a bottom-up, vulnerability-based stabilization strategy.